EMME Studio is a New York based clothing and accessory brand founded by Korina Emmerich.

 Korina Emmerich has built her Brooklyn NY based brand, EMME Studio, on the backbone of Expression, Art, and Culture.
 Leading the charge to embrace art and design as one and weaving it into her brand story.
 Originally from the Pacific Northwest, her colorful work is known to reflect her patrilineal Indigenous heritage from The Coast Salish Territory, Puyallup tribe.

-With a strong focus on social and climate justice while speaking out about industry responsibility and accountability: Emmerich works to expose and dismantle systems of oppression and challenge colonial ways of thinking.
+With a strong focus on social and climate justice while speaking out about industry responsibility and accountability: Emmerich works to expose and dismantle systems of oppression and exploitation in the fashion industry to challenge colonial ways of thinking.

-As a maker, thinker, and critical analyst, Emmerich is actively involved with community organizations and collectives.
-She serves on the Board of Directors for The Slow Factory Foundation and is a speaker and panelist at sustainable literacy events and global conferences discussing: slow fashion, sustainability, dismantling white supremacy, environmental racism, sovereignty, climate and social justice, and combating systemic racism.
+She is a special advisor for The Slow Factory Foundation and is a speaker and panelist at global conferences discussing: slow fashion, sustainability, dismantling white supremacy, environmental racism, climate and social justice.

-Items are made-to-order in our Brooklyn, New York studio located on occupied Canarsee territories, in greater Lenapehoking.
-Items are made from upcycled, recycled, and all-natural materials giving respect to the life cycle of a garment from creation to biodegradation.
+Items are handmade in our Brooklyn, New York studio located on occupied Lenapehoking.
+Key items are made from upcycled, recycled, and all-natural materials giving respect to the life cycle of a garment from creation to biodegradation.
 Supplies are limited.
-Production and shipping take 2 weeks.
-Please contact us for custom orders and sign up on our mailing list for updates.
+Production and shipping take 2-8 weeks.

 ƛ'ububƛ'ub, kʷaxʷalikʷ, ʔabalikʷ